BrandonCookeDev/smashgg.js/README.md

     * return the cost of the processing fee to register for the tournament

 ## Event
+An Event in smash.gg is a broad collection of matches for a single game and game type.
+For instance, Melee Singles is an Event while Melee Doubles is another Event.
+Events are comprised of optional Phases and Phases Groups.

 ```javascript
 var event1 = new Event('to12', 'melee-singles');
 event1.on('ready', function(){